duckfriend123/kani-addon/README.md

 - **Wind Charge Hop** – thing I made for mace pvp, set a hotkey, have windcharge in hotbar, click hotkey, it silent aims at the ground, throws the windcharge and you get 11-12 blocks height everytime.
 Doesn't reset sword cooldown for some reason.
 Doesn't trigger grim anticheat.
 - **Legit Wind Charge Hop Helper** – like windcharge hop except you have to swap to the windcharge manually. and look down manually. and throw it manually.
 - **Auto Wind Charge Pearl Catch** – throws a pearl up and then a windcharge so you get tp'd into the air
+- **Elytra Attack Swap/AutoDivebomb** – delays the hit you deal when flying/falling with an elytra by 1 tick (or more if you set it in the settings), and then automatically swaps chestplate and elytra allowing you to one hit people easily.
+It's not foolproof, still requires good aim and sometimes kicks you for sending invalid packets.
+- **Easy Elytra Takeoff** – when you rightclick a rocket whilst jumping and your elytra is not deployed, you elytra gets deployed and your rocket gets used. currently triggers Grim's ElytraA check once per use.
 - **360** – does a 360.
 - **No Jump Delay** – removes jump delay, ported from meteor rejects
 - **Better Chest Swap** – currently broken.